huaminghuangtw/Evergreen-Notes/Permanent-Notes/the-beginner-mindset.md

 ---

+Normalize looking bad/cringy.
 Enjoy being wrong or looking/sounding “stupid” in a public setting.

 ---